About COSMOS 2018 Residency

 During bluedot festival the Lovell Telescope will be receiving radio signals from deep space whilst pointed at the zenith, directly overhead.
 Wagenknecht’s new artwork will be projected directly onto the structure of the telescope using advanced projection mapping employing point cloud data gathered by LiDAR* scans completed by Arup, this will enable the structure to be projection mapped in real-time and with precision.

-More details of the commission will be released soon, track our journey #COSMOS18
+More details of Hidden in Plain Sight here, track our journey #COSMOS18